Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Set Default SharePoint Site Group
 ----------------------------------

-Configure default groups for a site with the help of Microsoft Flow.
+Configure default groups for a site with the help of Power Automate (Microsoft Flow).
 It is alternative of the :code:`<site URL>/_layouts/15/permsetup.aspx` page in SharePoint UI.

 .. rubric:: Input Parameters